gshanemiller/kvbench/README.md

 Or you can make an ASCII file using Perl/Ruby/Python with keys, values in your desired distribution

 # CRadix Background
-CRadix implementation started as a rewrite of ART, but then evolved into something better:
+The CRadix implementation started as a rewrite of ART, but then evolved into something better:

 * 8-bit (256-children) vanilla radix tree supporting arbitrary binary-blob keys
-* Radix trees require no sorting with or without SIMD help, and do not require balancing
+* Radix trees require no sorting with or without SIMD help, and do not require balancing or rotations
 * Radix trees keep keys in sort order unlike hashmaps
 * Radix trees have worst-case O(N) time complexity where N is the maximum key size regardless of insertion order.
-This means CRadix will not peform worse just because keys were inserted in-order, for example
+This means CRadix will not perform worse just because keys were inserted in-order, for example
 * CRadix tree implemenation comes with a key iterator
 * CRadix tree keeps internal nodes as small as possible usually under 10% of what a textbook 256 n-ary tree would require.
-See benchmark for stats
+See section `CRadix in Detail` for actual data
 * No memory is used for leaf nodes
 * CRadix is faster than ART, HOT
 * CRadix collects runtime statistics if built with the right defines
 * Keys may be up 0xffff bytes in size

 While this benchmark investigates data structures, my ultimate aim is something larger.
 It was important to have an efficient sorted data structure that is also MT safe.
-In consequence, CRadix operations are benchmarked in one thread, while another thread feeds it insert or find commands from the binary input file connected by a MT safe ring-buffer.
+In consequence, CRadix operations are benchmarked two ways.
+First, a single thread is run performing all inserts, finds.
+Second, a SPSC MT-safe ringbuffer is to connect one thread sending insert/find operations over the queue while the second thread performs the operations.
+No other data structure here is benchmark with a SPSC queue.
+Even with that over head, CRadix performs well.

-Even with this overhead, CRadix will is still very competative.
-In contrast no other algorithm tested here is run with threads, ringbuffers, or connecting connecting queue.
+Shortcomings of the current CRadix implementation:

-Shortcomings of the current implementation:
+* Delete not added yet
 * Not templatized
 * Does not store values; keys have been focus to date
 * Does not accept a standard style C++ allocator
-* Memory allocation policy not meet your needs
+* Default memory allocation policy may not meet your needs

 CRadix tree accepts a memory manager object in its constructor.
 This object does not have STL allocator API.
-The library implementation pre-allocates a fixed chunk of memory then hands out new memory on a defined alignmentment boundary by simply incrementing a pointer.
+The library implementation pre-allocates a fixed chunk of memory then hands out new memory on a defined alignment boundary by simply incrementing a pointer.
 Memory is not freed; it is tombstoned or zombied leaving dead memory.

 However, and for my long term purposes, this is desirable because I want CRadix to play well with LSM.
-See [RAMCloud](https://ramcloud.atlassian.net/wiki/spaces/RAM/overview) where segmented LSM is well developed.
+See [RAMCloud](https://ramcloud.atlassian.net/wiki/spaces/RAM/overview) where LSM is well developed.

 For other users the memory manager implementation can just wrap malloc/free or new/delete as desired.
 There is no hard dependency between CRadix and memory management.
+And as such zombie memory can be eliminated.

 # Worked Benchmark Example
 Obtain a test file: